DeepBrain-AI/docs/docs/aistudios/tutorial/multiple-chromakey-export.md

 ## 1. API key settings

-Authentication is required for all API communications within AISTUDIOS.
+Authentication is required for all API communications within AI Studios.
 The API key is used for this purpose.
 Sets the API key issued to the token variable.
-If you don't have the issued key yet, you can issue it through [Generate API key](https://docs.deepbrain.io/aistudios/generate-api-key).
+If you don't have the issued key yet, you can issue it through [Generate API key](../generate-api-key).
 ```js
 const token = '##JWT##'; // API KEY
 ```